vans163/ComSat/README.md

 <img src="http://i.imgur.com/E84RAjH.jpg" width="960" height="600" />

 ### Description
 ComSat is a no-magic, no behind the scenes client for common web protocols.
-It is also a socks5 proxy client.
+It is also a http and socks5 proxy client.
 ComSat will NEVER automatically cache responses, pool your requests or participate in other heresy.

 ### Status